 We’ve all seen the recommendations that you must pin 80% of other people’s content and 20% of your own.
-This might have been right a few years ago but now it’s old news.
+This might have been right a several years ago but now it’s old news.

-There are no hard and fast rules to how much content from other people you need to be pinning but my own experiences show me that older accounts need to rely a lot less on sourced content than newer accounts.
+There are no hard and fast rules to how much content from other people you need to be pinning, but my in the years I’ve spent managing hundreds of Pinterest accounts, I’ve seen that older accounts need to rely a lot less on sourced content than newer accounts.

-If you’re not seeing results, try playing around with the rations until you see what works for you but remember the goal is to get clicks not views.
+If you’re not seeing results, try playing around with the ratios until you see what works for you but remember the goal is to get clicks to your own content not views.

 Ready to get out of the Pinterest rut?